beejjorgensen/bgc/src/bgc_part_5000_man_stdio.md

 [[pagebreak]]
 ## `ungetc()` {#man-ungetc}

-Pushes a character back into the input stream.
+Pushes a character back into the input stream

 ### Synopsis {.unnumbered .unlisted}